g-s-k/jval/POST.md

 The possibilities begin opening up here.
 There are many established UI frameworks for the desktop, and choosing the right one for your application (if you build a desktop app at all!) is highly context-dependent.
-For example, a Windows-only application could consider the `winapi` crate, and a MacOS only application could consider the `cocoa` crate.
+For example, a Windows-only application could consider the `winapi` or `abscissa` crates, and a MacOS-only application could consider the `cocoa` crate.
 Larger, more ambitious projects might be interested in `rust-qt`.
 For our purposes, however, we are going to consider `gtk-rs` as GTK+ has the most extensive support in Rust at the time of writing.

 One library that caught my eye while researching for this article was [relm](https://github.com/antoyo/relm), which is a runtime for `gtk-rs` that